CIROH-UA/ciroh-ua_website/README.md

 ## How to Get Started?

-Go to "https://ciroh-ua.github.io/" or "docs.ciroh.org" and click on Documentation.
+Go to "https://ciroh-ua.github.io/" or "docs.ciroh.org"

+- Click on Documentation or any tab.
-- Click on Edit page for adding new content.
+- Click on Edit page at the bottom of the page for adding new content.
 - Create a Pull Request.
-- Changes will be reviewed and Merged by admin.
+- Changes will be reviewed and merged by admin.

 Support Email: ciroh-it-admin@ua.edu